Audits “Breaking Bad” in New Mexico

 Meanwhile, New Mexico now is tied with Montana in having the highest suicide rate in the continental United States.

-Posted on March 4, 2016, in "Single State Agency", Access to Care, Affordable Care Act, Alleged Overpayment, Appeal Rights, Appealing Adverse Decisions, Audits, Behavioral health, Credible Allegations of Fraud, Criminal Medicaid Fraud, Due process, Extrapolations, Fraud, Health Care Providers and Services, Innocent Until Proven Guilty, Knicole Emanuel, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Advocate, Medicaid Attorney, Medicaid Audits, Medicaid Providers, Medicaid Reimbursements, Medicare Attorney, Mental Health, Mental Health Problems, New Mexico, PCG, Post-Payment Reviews, Public Consulting Group, Public Consulting Group, RAC Audits, Regulatory Audits, Taxes and tagged 15 Behavioral Health Care Providers, Access to Care, Arizona, Attorney general, Barraclough, Credible Allegations of Fraud, Ed Roche, Extrapolation, Extrapolations, fraud waste abuse, Health care, Health care provider, Human Services Department, Medicaid, Medicaid Extrapolation, Medicaid Fraud, Mental health, New Mexico, New Mexico Behavioral Health Providers, New Mexico behavioral health subcommittee, New Mexico mental health, Optum, Public Consulting Group, Susana Martinez, UnitedHealth.
+Posted on March 4, 2016, in "Single State Agency", Access to Care, Affordable Care Act, Alleged Overpayment, Appeal Rights, Behavioral health, Credible Allegations of Fraud, Criminal Medicaid Fraud, Due process, Extrapolations, Fraud, Health Care Providers and Services, Innocent Until Proven Guilty, Knicole Emanuel, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Advocate, Medicaid Attorney, Medicaid Audits, Medicaid Providers, Medicaid Reimbursements, Medicare and Medicaid Provider Audits, Medicare Attorney, Mental Health, Mental Health Problems, New Mexico, Post-Payment Reviews, Provider Appeals of Adverse Decisions for Medicare and Medicaid, Public Consulting Group, RAC Audits, Regulatory Audits, Taxes and tagged 15 Behavioral Health Care Providers, Access to Care, Arizona, Attorney general, Barraclough, Credible Allegations of Fraud, Ed Roche, Extrapolation, Extrapolations, fraud waste abuse, Health care, Health care provider, Human Services Department, Medicaid, Medicaid Extrapolation, Medicaid Fraud, Mental health, New Mexico, New Mexico Behavioral Health Providers, New Mexico behavioral health subcommittee, New Mexico mental health, Optum, Public Consulting Group, Susana Martinez, UnitedHealth.
 Bookmark the permalink.
 2 Comments.